The April 7 elections are still on as scheduled after several hours of uncertainty Monday, April 6.

 Polls will be open from 7 a.m. to 8 p.m.

 Absentee voters will still have until 4 p.m.
-April 13 to get ballots to their municipal clerks if they are postmarked by 8 p.m.
-April 7.
+April 13 to get ballots to their municipal clerks, but only if they are postmarked by April 7 or hand-delivered to clerks by 8 p.m. on April 7.

 That change came after the U.S. Supreme Court on Monday overruled a previous extension of the deadline by a federal judge.
 That extension would have allowed state clerks to accept ballots postmarked or returned at any time up to 4 p.m. on April 13.